Last Updated on 04/21/2023 by Glynn Willard

 2.

 3. Next, I layer on cell reception.
 That doesn’t always work in our favor.
-Starlink is changing this for many boondockers.
+Starlink has changed this for many boondockers, but it’s not an end all.

 4.

-5. Then I select plan A, B and C options.
+5. Then I select the best option for plan A, followed by plan B and C.

 6.